Casey White prison escape: Investigation

 Alabama authorities launched an investigation into the circumstances surrounding Casey White's escape.
 Vicky White was set to retire the day she left with Casey, but never finalized the paperwork.
-Prior to helping Casey escape, she sold her four acre property for $95,550, significantly less than the property's assessed value of $235,600.
-She had also bought several items including: firearms, men's clothing and vehicles.
+Prior to helping Casey escape, she sold her four-acre property for $95,550, significantly less than the property's assessed value of $235,600.
+She had also bought several items including firearms, men's clothing, and vehicles.

 Officers soon discovered that Vicky had been giving Casey special treatment, including extra food and privileges.
 Guards also noted that Casey had a propensity for trying to elicit sympathy from the staff.
 Vicky's special treatment of Casey eventually led to a romantic relationship that may have begun in 2020.
-After this discovery, authorities terminated her employment and issued arrest warrants for her on May 2 and May 6, 2022 for helping Casey escape.
+After this discovery, authorities terminated her employment and issued arrest warrants for her on May 2 and May 6, 2022, respectively, for helping Casey escape.

 Manhunt

 The manhunt was switched from statewide to nationwide.
 The Ford Edge used as the second getaway vehicle was found abandoned in Tennessee.
 The couple had switched to a blue 2006 Ford F-150 Pickup Truck heading north, checking in and out of several motels along the way.
-Vicky White was seen in surveillance videos with her blond hair dyed black.
+Vicky White was seen in surveillance videos with her dark-colored hair, which differed from how she normally wore her blond hair.
+Later, a dark-colored, long-haired wig was found along with the possessions found in the truck Casey crashed.

 The couple eventually arrived in Evansville, Indiana, where they rented a motel room.
 They reserved the room by paying a homeless man who was a convicted sex offender $100 to reserve the room for them.
 The man was unaware that the couple was on the run.
-They had paid for a 14 day stay at the motel room.
+They had paid for a 14-day stay at the motel room.

 Authorities offered rewards for information leading to their capture, and considered them armed and dangerous.
-Casey White was deemed so violent, even law enforcement personnel were advised to approach him with caution.
+Law enforcement personnel were advised to approach White with caution due to his history of violence.